 The Metropolitan Planning Commission (MPC) was established in 1956 by Knoxville and Knox County as the agency responsible for comprehensive county-wide planning and administration of zoning and land subdivision regulations and remains so today, except for the town of Farragut.
 Funding for MPC activities comes primarily from city and county appropriations and from federal grants for specific studies.
-The Commission --

 The Planning Commission is comprised of 15 members; seven members appointed by the Mayor of Knoxville and eight members appointed by the Knox County Mayor and confirmed by the Tennessee Department of Economic and Community Development.
 Commissioners serve four-year staggered terms, without compensation.